In This Article

 If you’re accepting a reasonable salary for your position and are offered employee stock options, it’s a good idea to take advantage of the opportunity.
-But, if you’re accepting a lower salary in exchange for employee stock options, be sure that you have a strong understanding of your new employer’s business and what their future looks like to ensure you’re making the right choice for your finances.
+If you’re trading salary for stock, make sure you fully understand the business potential and future plans to ensure you’re making a sound investment.

 What happens to employee stock when a company goes public?

 This ultimately depends on the terms of your company’s acquisition when going public.
 When a company goes public, shares and options are often subject to a lock-up period, which is usually 90 to 180 days.
 During this time, employees can’t sell their shares or exercise stock options.

 Once that period is over, you can choose to sell your vested stock options.
 In some cases, employees may want to hold on to stock, especially if they anticipate that the price will go up.
 Acquisition terms could accelerate or cancel options that aren’t vested.

 Do companies offer other types of stock options?

 Sometimes companies offer restricted stocks in addition to, or instead of, employee stock options.
 The two most common types are restricted stock units (RSUs) and restricted stock awards (RSAs).
 An RSU is when an employer agrees to provide shares of the company at a future date when specific criteria is met.
 An RSA is similar, except the shares can be purchased right away on the day that they’re granted.

 Final thoughts: How to use employee stock options